S3-working-group/s3-practical-guide/docs/all.md

 **Facilitator asks everyone:** *Any questions to understand the argument?*

-**Everyone:** If you don’t understand, jump in and ask a clarifying question.
+**Everyone:** If you don't understand, jump in and ask a clarifying question.
 The person presenting the argument explains further, until everyone understands.

 ###### Step 3 Check for disagreement with the argument